ACT NOW:

 Wasted food is the #3 contributor to global greenhouse gas emissions, mostly methane.
 Really.

 Food is a personal and cultural choice.
 It connects us and sustains us in many ways: friends & family, our neighborhoods & restaurants, grocers, farmers markets, and our local economy.
+If we get this right, we'll reduce emissions from wasted food, and make a difference now & for future generations.

-1. What you can do right now
+Actions you can take right now

-by buying only what you'll eat
+Save money by buying only what you'll eat

 If you buy only what you'll eat, you'll throw out less, you'll save money, and there won't be any more science projects in the back of your refrigerator!